• Skip to primary navigation

 Blending up vegetables in a blender

-.TIP: Be sure your soup is thin enough to be pourable.
-This will depend on the juiciness of your tomatoes.
-If it needs to be thinned you can do that by adding a few tablespoons of vegetable broth.
+• If it needs to be thinned you can do that by adding a few tablespoons of vegetable broth.

 Vegetables pureed in a blender

-STEP#4: Assemble and serve!
+Step#4: Assemble and serve!

+You’ll find it easier to pour the soup from the blender into a Pyrex pitcher, and then pour it into the shot glasses.
 It’s best to fill the glasses only 3/4 of the way full so that when you place the shrimp on the rim, the soup doesn’t overflow.

 Pouring yellow gazpacho soup into small shot glasses

-Please let me know if you make this recipe by leaving a rating and review below!
+Please let me know if you make this recipe

 Yield: 12 servings